mahdi-shafiei/STAT-4830/section/1/notes.md

 ### Recorded operations + chain rule (what `backward()` is doing)

 When you compute a loss from `x`, PyTorch records the sequence of operations used to build that loss.
 During `backward()`, it applies the chain rule in reverse order.

+That is why it is called “backward”: the chain rule starts at the end (the loss) and works back through the computation.

 Example loss: